aminomancer/uc.css.js/README.md

 This theme requires more technical setup than most because it changes a lot of lower-level stuff like javascript methods and icon/animation source code, but if you follow the instructions fully it'll work for anyone on any modern desktop OS, regardless of background knowledge.
 It requires [**fx-autoconfig**](https://github.com/MrOtherGuy/fx-autoconfig) to register the icon package and replace some of Firefox's lower-level stylesheets.
 Instructions for setting up fx-autoconfig are [below](#installation).
 To be clear, this _specific_ loader is required, unless you know how to register your own manifest from scratch.

 The theme is tightly integrated with some (though not all) of the scripts on this repo.
 Although fx-autoconfig is mainly required for the purpose of registering files with the manifest, it also allows you to load scripts.
 So because you already need fx-autoconfig for the basic theme to work, I recommend reading through the [scripts section](#scripts) to decide which scripts you want to use.
 Scripts with an asterisk \* next to their description are particularly important for the theme to work as intended.
-Please ***do not*** download the entire script folder and dump it in your chrome folder.
+Please ***do not*** download the entire JS folder and dump it in your chrome folder.
 Unlike the CSS, not all of the scripts are meant to be used at the same time.
 For example, a few scripts have both a standalone and a theme version which are totally redundant.

 #### **Resources & manifest:**